SteidleR/katacoda-scenarios/python-pyspark/step4.md

 `ls dataset`{{execute}}

 The same applies for CSV, JSON and all other data file formats.
+Simply change the parameter of the _DataFrame.write.format_ method to the destination format.

 ---